genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_appendix_4_2022.md

                   470.00
 ```

-Please refer to [tutorial 12.1](/tutorials/genesis_tutorial_12.1_2022/) for the
+Please refer to [Tutorial 12.1](/tutorials/genesis_tutorial_12.1_2022/) for the
 detailed explanations of the directives, especially those in the
 `[REMD]` block.
 The most important thing is to choose the temperature
 range and the number of replicas, which is dependent on the a priori
 knowledge.
-Based on the results of [tutorial 11.1](/tutorials/genesis_tutorial_11.1_2022/), we have a
+Based on the results of [Tutorial 11.1](/tutorials/genesis_tutorial_11.1_2022/), we have a
-good guess of the "folding temperature" (\\(T\_f\\), defined as the temperature where folded and unfolded states have equal probabilities), which is around 400K.
-Therefore, here we want
+good guess of the "folding temperature" (\\(T\_f\\), defined as the temperature where folded and unfolded states have equal probabilities), which is around 400 K. Therefore, here we want
-to use a range of temperatures to cover 400K
+to use a range of temperatures to cover 400 K
 (\\(\lbrack 0.8T\_{f},1.2T\_{f}\rbrack\\)).
 To determine the number of replicas, one way is to first run simulations
 at constant temperatures and estimate the overlap of energy
 distributions at the neighboring temperatures.
 Here we choose an
-interval of 10K.
-As will be shown later in this tutorial, this choice
+interval of 10 K. As will be shown later in this tutorial, this choice
 produce a good energy overlap.

 ```bash